Home | Personal Development | Doubting

 There is nothing inherently wrong with following norms that help us function in a society of others.
 The problem is when we blindly accept the norms, never lifting our view to other possibilities.

 We Want Surety

 Our minds naturally flow towards conservation of energy.
 We budget resources.
-Mental activity requires work, wearing the mind.
+Mental activity requires work, wearying the mind.
 Thinking saps precious resources; we budget by utilizing firm beliefs to relieve the pressure of grappling with the constant collision with complex alternatives.
 Many entice us, preying on our natural tendencies of simple-mindedness, delivering limiting doctrine and condemning skeptical examination.
 Believe or be dammed.

 Complexity and Doubt